yongjiezhu/nICAmeg/README.md

 ```
 Type ‎`python nICA_trainning.py --help` to learn about hyperparameters.

 The well-trained models are saved under ‎`results/`.
+You can download it and use it to your specific data (e.g., for classification).
 Type ‎`python nICA_downstreams.py --data_path "with your path"` to perform specific downstream tasks with trained NICA models.
 e.g.:
 ```
 python nICA_downstreams.py --data_path /camcan/meg_passive --path results/